Kruecke/japomoc/README.md

 These instructions base on Visual Studio 2013 Professional, but the free "Express" version should be absolutely sufficient for the build process.
 You can get a copy of it at http://www.visualstudio.com.
 Besides that, you need Git to download the recent copy of JaPomoC.
 You can get this free software at http://git-scm.com/download/win.
 Last but not least, get a copy of Cmake at http://www.cmake.org/.
 Install these three tools and move on to the next step.

 #### Downloading JaPomoC
-Start the installed Program "Git Bash" to open a command prompt and use `cd` to switch to a directory of your choise where you want to download JaPomoC to.
+Start the installed Program "Git Bash" to open a command prompt and use `cd` to switch to a directory of your choice where you want to download JaPomoC to.
 Then run git to download the latest version of JaPomoC.
 ```
 $ cd path/to/some/folder # this is optional
 $ git clone https://github.com/Kruecke/japomoc.git